aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/_index.md

 title: Aspose.Words or Open XML SDK – Aspose.Words for .NET
 articleTitle: Aspose.Words or Open XML SDK
 linktitle: Aspose.Words or Open XML SDK
 description: "Aspose.Words for .NET is a very useful document processing library that provides great support for all Microsoft Word and other document formats.
-Open XML SDK and Aspose.Words do not compete with each other because they address quite different needs."
+Open XML SDK and Aspose.Words do not compete with each other because they address quite different needs using C#."
 type: docs
 weight: 20
 url: /net/aspose-words-or-open-xml-sdk/